 One of the most common non-conformances I see when I’m auditing is completion of documentation for pest control.
-Provided for you in this issue is a free document you can download and use for recording pest control follow-ups.
+So we’ve created you a free document you can download and use for recording pest control follow-ups.

 There are legal requirements in the UK that you must adhere to if you are using pest control chemicals, under the Control of Pesticides Regulations (COPR).
 You must ensure that you understand the requirements and stay up to date with any changes – this is part of the training provided by the BPCA.
 In Southern Ireland the HSA.ie enforces the EU Classification, Labelling and Packaging Regulation (EC) No 1272/2008.
 Contact the IPCA for more details in Ireland.

 Sufficient resource to run an in house programme must be provided, this is to ensure that the inspections are completed to schedule and any actions arising from the inspections are dealt with in a timely manner.